• Facebook

 Scholarship Overview

-The Universal Application is now OPEN for the Community Foundation’s Freshman Scholarship for students beginning their post-secondary education in academic year 2026-2027.
+The online Universal Application is now CLOSED for the Community Foundation’s Freshman Scholarship for students continuing their education after high school in academic year 2026-2027.

 Be sure to follow us on Facebook or Instagram to stay updated on important scholarship announcements and student success stories!